C-Stewart-GH/Hong_Kong_Horse_Racing_Project/README.md

 [Part 4 - Clustering Report](../main/4_Clustering/Clustering_Final.ipynb)

 The full step-by-step analysis is included in the detailed report.
 The team continued to use a stratified 10-fold cross validation to better account for the imbalance in the data while training and testing.
-The team also continued to use precision as the highest importance measurment metric.
+The team also continued to use precision as the highest importance measurement metric.
 Using standardization and one-hot encoding, the team prepared the data.
-The team clustered key features in the training data using K-Means, DBSCAN, and Spectral Clustring.
+The team clustered key features in the training data using K-Means, DBSCAN, and Spectral Clustering.
 The appropriate number of clusters was determined using Silhouette Score and Distance of the nth neighbor plot.

 <img width="382" alt="image" src="https://user-images.githubusercontent.com/37990637/158279961-423eabe4-6aef-46f8-8db3-c7b76b8b378c.png">